mawburn/portaler-core/docs/selfhosting.md

 # Selfhosting Portaler

-**Disclaimer:** I am a hardware/operations engineer with limited Linux experience.
-I am neither the developer of Portaler nor a developer at all.
+**Disclaimer:** This guide was written by a hardware/operations engineer with limited Linux experience and not by the developer of Portaler.
 Most likely there are better ways to selfhost Portaler but this is what i use.
 I am not responsible for any damage you do to your system while following this guide.

-Oh and English is not my native language, yada yada, you know the drill.

-I tried my best to make this guide as noob-friendly as possible so that should work even for people with basically no Linux experience.
+I tried my best to make this guide as noob-friendly as possible so it should work even for people with basically no Linux experience.
 In case you'll encounter an error during installation you can usually google it and find a fix without any problems.
 Asking on the discord server works too.

 ## Requirements: